nelson-n/cs-math-nn/ComputerLanguages/README.md

 `/TimeComparison.py`

 General script for comparing the speed of various Python functions and methods.
-Used to explore how and why certain implementations are faster than others.
+This script is used to explore how and why certain implementations are faster than others.

 `/FluentPython.py`